parth1504/SimpleLB/README.md

-# Generic Worker Pool with Load Balancing in Go
+# Worker Pool with Load Balancing in Go
 This Go code provides a compact and generic implementation of a worker pool with load balancing.
 It efficiently distributes tasks among a dynamic pool of workers.
 Here's a concise overview of the code:

 ## Overview